Compliledger/SolvencyProof/README.md

 Proof is verified onchain
 Users privately verify inclusion
 Public verifies solvency via dashboard

-🏆 Hackathon Compliance
+Hackathon Compliance
 Built from scratch during ETHGlobal HackMoney 2026 Open-sourced during judging
 Committed frequently with visible history
 Submitted exclusively to HackMoney
 Fully compliant with all ETHGlobal event rules

-🤖 AI Usage Disclosure
+AI Usage Disclosure
 AI tools were used to assist with documentation drafting, architectural reasoning, and development planning.
 All code was written, reviewed, and integrated by the project author.

-📜 License
+MIT License
 MIT License